-Formal Complaint - Stage 2
+2.6 Formal Complaint: Stage 2

-Should the complainant be dissatisfied with the Headteacher's investigation and wish to take the complaint further, they can escalate the complaint to Stage 2 - where the complaint is heard by the Chair, Vice-Chair of Governors or other nominated Governor.
-Formal complaints directly about the Headteacher will be considered under stage 2.
+Should the complainant be dissatisfied with the Stage 1 investigation and wish to take the complaint further, they can escalate the complaint to Stage 2 - where the complaint is heard by the Chair, Vice-Chair of Governors or other nominated Governor.
+The purpose of Stage 2 is to provide an independent review of the investigation that has taken place under Stage 1.
 The Chair will acknowledge receipt of the escalated complaint within 3 school days.
-The Chair or other nominated Governor will review the outcome of the investigation already carried out and conduct further enquiries if needed.
-They may invite the complainant to discuss the case in a meeting or telephone call as part of their investigation.
-At this stage the complainant should be asked to explain why they are dissatisfied with the outcome of the complaint so far and what they hope to achieve at this stage.
+At this stage the complainant will be asked to explain why they are dissatisfied with the outcome of the complaint so far and what they hope to achieve by escalating the complaint using the Complaint Form 2.
+Complainants should be aware that disagreeing with the outcome of a Stage 1 investigation is not in itself grounds for escalation.
+New evidence or new elements of the complaint should not be raised at this stage as they will not have been examined under Stage 2, unless the Chair or nominated Governor deem it appropriate to do so.